rktjmp/lush.nvim/BUILD.md

 - `append`, tail, append one or more items to the given table
 - `overwrite`, tail, overwrite a file with the given table
 - `patchwrite`, tail, selectively overwrite portions of a file with the given table
-- `contrib.alacritty`, tail, convert given table into an alacritty theme
+- `contrib.alacritty`, tail, convert given table into an alacritty colorscheme
-- `contrib.kitty`, tail, convert given table into a kitty theme
+- `contrib.kitty`, tail, convert given table into a kitty colorscheme
-- `contrib.wezterm`, tail, convert given table into a wezterm theme
+- `contrib.wezterm`, tail, convert given table into a wezterm colorscheme

-In addition to these transforms, the following are also injected into the build environment:
+In addition to these transforms, the following are also injected into the build
+environment:

 - `lush`, the Lush module
 - `run`, a function to start a pipeline